Coming to Scotland as a non-British or non-Irish citizen

 Full details on the criteria which must be met under this visa category (such as the English language requirement) can be found here

-From 22nd August 2022, you may be eligible for a Scale Up visa if you have a job offer from a qualifying UK scale-up who is willing to sponsor you and the role is:
+You may be eligible for a Scale Up visa if you have a job offer from a qualifying UK scale-up who is willing to sponsor you and the role is:

 - An eligible occupation (which is those which are highly skilled only); and